 Proving that the deceased’s will was created under the undue influence is not easy.
 Obviously the deceased cannot speak about why they made the choices they made concerning their will.
 The court will have to turn to witnesses that were close with the deceased, or caregivers, the deceased’s doctors or other close relatives to determine the relationship between the person who is accused of pressuring the deceased to create a will that will benefit themselves as opposed to the will of the deceased.

-For a free legal consultation, call 434-817-3100
+For a legal consultation with a personal injury lawyer, call 434-817-3100

 If your loved one is still alive but you suspect their caregiver or someone that spends a lot of time with them is taking advantage of your loved one, speak up.
 Understand the mental condition of your elderly loved one and if it is clear they are not able to make sound financial or general life decisions, it may be time to appoint a guardian or a loved one who is trusted by the family to take care of your loved one.

-Call 434-817-3100 or complete a Free Case Evaluation form
+Call 434-817-3100 or complete a Case Evaluation form